openeobs/BJSS_liveobs_selenium/docs/source/index.rst

-..
-LiveObs Selenium documentation master file, created by sphinx-quickstart on Tue May 23 15:44:43 2017.
+.. open-eObs Selenium documentation master file, created by sphinx-quickstart on Tue May 23 15:44:43 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to LiveObs Selenium's documentation!
+Welcome to open-eObs Selenium's documentation!
 ============================================

 Installation
 ------------
-To get started using the LiveObs Selenium library you first need to include it in your project.
+To get started using the open-eObs Selenium library you first need to include it in your project.
 You can do this adding the following to your ``requirements.txt``:

 .. code-block:: none

-    git+git://github.com/BJSS/BJSS_liveobs_selenium.git@OPTIONAL_VERSION_NUMBER
+    git+git://github.com/openeobs/BJSS_liveobs_selenium.git@OPTIONAL_VERSION_NUMBER

 Usage
 -----